 Part 3: Content Moderation Methods

-The particular form of content moderation that is appropriate for you can depend on client requirements, business needs, industry standards, and your online community.
+The particular form of moderation that is appropriate for you can depend on client requirements, business needs, industry standards, and your online community.
 Before settling on the form your business will implement, examine the various ways to conduct moderation, and take all demands into consideration, as well as goals for your brand’s online presence.

 The 4 most common ways to conduct content moderation rely on either human moderators, AI, or both, and include: